About the program

 Yes, one year of teaching experience is required to apply to the program.

 Can a person who has an undergraduate degree enroll in EMU for teacher certification?

 No. EMU Lancaster does not have a program for initial teacher certification.

 When are classes offered?

-Classes are offered in weekend and evening formats during fall and spring; summer classes are offered in intensive week-long formats.
+Classes are offered in weekend and evening formats during fall and spring; and intensive week-long formats during summer semester.
 Most classes are offered every year.

 How much is tuition?